OSUCartography/adaptive-composite-map-projections/README.md

 ### ProjectionFactory in /projections/Projection.js
 Projection.js contains a ProjectionFactory object that creates a projection based on the current user settings and the canvas size.

-** Note: This object contains the entire logic, which is under ongoing development.
+**Note: This object contains the map projection logic, which is under ongoing development.
 As such, the code is even messier than the rest and also poorly documented.**

 The factory method in ProjectionFactory is create().
 The parameter for this function is a configuration object with a bunch of parameters.
 Parameters are accessed with conf.parameterName.
-And no, this code is not documented - sorry.
+This code is not documented - sorry.
 This is where the mess is.
 It is urgent for us to fix this conf object to make it clearer to understand.

 The create() function contains a set of private functions.
-The private functions initialize projections for certain cases, for example, getMediumScaleProjection() returns a Lambert azimuthal used for maps showing continents.
+The private functions initialize projections for the current scale factor, aspect ratio, etc. For example, getMediumScaleProjection() returns a Lambert azimuthal used for maps showing continents.

 The private create() function inside ProjectionFactory.create() contains the main branch.
 It is where various private functions are called, mainly based on the current scale.
 It is best to visualize the interactive projection diagram on the website in parallel for a better understanding.
 The many if statements start from the right side of the diagram (largest scale, that is, Mercator for web maps).